 FORT WORTH WATER GARDENS – Built in 1974, Philip Johnson and John Burgee’s design for the Fort Worth Water Garden was to be a “cooling oasis in the concrete jungle.”
 The main elements of the design are three pools of water: the meditation pool; the aerating pool and the active pool where water runs over layers of rocks and steps to a small pool 38 feet below.
 Special lighting makes the night sparkle.
 Numerous plants and trees also decorate the Water Gardens.
 The site was used as the backdrop for some scenes from the film Logan’s Run in 1976.
 Brides have also used the area for the special time in their lives.
 The park provides hours of pleasure to people of all ages for strolling or sitting or for enjoying a brown bag lunch.
 In the 1500 block of Commerce.
 Information: 817-392-7111; reservations 817-392-5718.

-FORT WORTH ZOO – A trip to the Fort Worth Zoo is an adventure where you’ll see creatures from around the world who all seem right at home in their lush, natural habitats.
-In many settings, visitors are only separated from the animals by a river or waterfall, and are often face-to-face with the animals through large viewing windows!
-The Zoo is home to more than 5,000 exotic animals, including lowland gorillas, Asian cats, bears, a world-famous reptile collection and an insectarium.
-Texas Wild!, an 8 acre addition to the Zoo, opened in June 2001.
-Visitors exploring this turn-of-the-century area featuring six different regions of the state, will experience the different sights, sounds and smells of all those areas.
-Hrs. are -10 a.m.-4 p.m.
+FORT WORTH ZOO – A trip to the Fort Worth Zoo is an adventure where you’ll see animals from around the world that all seem at home in their lush, natural habitats.
+In many settings, visitors are only separated from the animals by a river or waterfall, and are often face-to-face with them through large viewing windows!
+The Zoo is home to almost 7,000 native and exotic animals, including lowland gorillas, Asian cats, bears, penguins, flamingos, a world-famous reptile collection, an insectarium, and since the summer of 2013 two baby elephants: Belle born in July and Bowie born in August.
+Visitors can also explore Texas Wild!, a turn-of-the-century complex featuring seven regions of the state.
+Hrs.are 10 a.m.-5 p.m.
 The Zoo is open Thanksgiving & Christmas from noon to 4 p.m. & New Year’s Day from 10 a.m. to 4 p.m.
-Zoo tickets include entry into Texas Wild!
-Gen. Ad. $12, Seniors 65+, $9, children 3-12, $9, 2 & under free.
+Gen. Ad. $12, Seniors 65+ & children 3-12, $9, 2 & under free.
 Parking is $5 per vehicle.
 Half-price tickets on Wednesdays.
 1989 Colonial Pkwy., 817-759-7555, www.fortworthzoo.org.

 KIMBELL ART MUSEUM – One of the outstanding art museums in the U.S. The award-winning building was the last completed work under personal supervision of architect Louis I. Kahn.
 As well as an excellent permanent collection, the museum offers a full program of changing exhibitions, lectures, concerts, films, workshops and tours.
 Bookstore, lunch and snack bar (The Buffet).
 Open Tue.-Thurs.
 10 a.m.-5 p.m., Fri. noon-8 p.m.
 Sat.
 10 a.m.-5 p.m. & Sun. noon-5 p.m.
 Closed Mondays.
 3333 Camp Bowie.
 817-332-8451, www.kimbellart.org.